-Greece applies all EU and IMO regulations and international conventions relating to safety at sea.
-The most important are:
+Greece applies all European Union and International Maritime Organization regulations and international conventions relating to safety at sea.
+The most important of these are:

-- a the Convention on the International Regulations for Preventing Collisions at Sea 1972 (COLREGs); - the International Convention for the Safety of Life at Sea 1974 (SOLAS) and all its protocols and amendments; - c the International Safety Management Code 1998 (the ISM Code); and - d EU Regulation No. 1406/2002 establishing a European Maritime Safety Agency as amended by EU Regulation No. 1625/2016.
+- the Convention on the International Regulations for Preventing Collisions at Sea 1972 (COLREGs); - b the International Convention for the Safety of Life at Sea 1974 (SOLAS) and all its protocols and amendments; - the International Safety Management Code 1998 (the ISM Code); and - d EU Regulation No. 1406/2002 establishing a European Maritime Safety Agency as amended by EU Regulation No. 1625/2016.